Kaushty/udacity-front-end/readme.md

 ### A repository to store all projects developed as part of Udacity's Front-End Nanodegree Program

-The branches of this repository hold the front-end projects that I developed while undergoing the program. <br>
+The branches of this repository hold the front-end projects that I developed while undertaking the program. <br>

 ## Projects